pelectron/static_gui_library/readme.md

 the tests.
 See more info [here](readme.md#testing).

 [Ryu](https://github.com/ulfjack/ryu) used to be an external dependency.
-I have however adapted it to be constexpr, which lives in the include/ryu subdirectory.
+I have however adapted it to be constexpr.
+The files are located in the `include/ryu` subdirectory.
-Ulf Adams (the creator of ryu) really did a wonderful job and without his brains, constexpr floating point formatting wouldn't have been possible for me with all the features (roundtripping, shortest form formatting, speed) of ryu.
+Ulf Adams (the creator of ryu) really did a wonderful job and without his brains, constexpr floating point formatting and parsing wouldn't have been possible or me with all the features (roundtripping, shortest form formatting, speed) of ryu.
+Most of the defines for the c api of ryu are also available for this version fo it.
+The most interesting define would be `RYU_OPTIMIZE_SIZE`.
+Adding this to the defines of your compiler reduces the size of the tables used by ryu drastically.
+See `meson_options.txt` for more info.

 ## Building and configuring